 The general layouting instructions are summarized below:

-using those functions it is possible to create a wide variety of tables as we will show in this document.
+basic_table is a layout representing a table with zero rows and one columnsplit_rows_by, split_rows_by_multivar, split_rows_by_cuts, split_rows_by_cutfun, split_rows_by_quartilessplit_cols_by, split_cols_by_cuts, split_cols_by_cutfun, split_cols_by_quartilessummarize_row_groupsanalyze, analyze_against_baseline, analyze_colvars, analyze_row_groupsusing those functions it is possible to create a wide variety of tables as we will show in this document.

-We will now add more structure to the columns by adding a column split based on the factor variable arm
+We will now add more structure to the columns by adding a column split based on the factor variable arm:

 l <- basic_table() %>%